whyvirinchy/d3js_retail_dashboard/README.md

 2. **Open the dashboard**:
    - For full dashboard: open `DASHBOARD/index.html` in a browser
-   - For task version: open `Task/sales.html` in a browser
+   - For line chart dashboard: open `Task/sales.html` in a browser

-3. No backend/server required.
-Runs entirely in the browser.
+       - Open the sales.html file in vscode and then go live
 ---

 ## 📦 Datasets Included